* As an Amazon affiliate, this site earns from qualifying purchases.

 Psalm 132 tells the story of King David’s desire to honor God by bringing the Ark of the Covenant to Jerusalem.
 The Ark was a sacred chest that represented God’s presence with His people.
 David wanted to create a permanent place for worship in Jerusalem.
 Mary is called the new Ark of the Covenant because she carried Jesus, God’s son, in her womb.
 Just as the Ark held God’s presence in the Old Testament, Mary brought God’s presence to the world through Jesus.

-What date Is the Feast of the Nativity of the Blessed Virgin Mary?
+What is the Feast of The Nativity of the Blessed Virgin Mary?

 What are the Mass readings for the Feast of the Nativity of the Blessed Virgin Mary?